 - Dedicated experience in leadership skills including team approaches, multi-disciplinary care, management practices, and professionalism.

 - Exclusive one-on-one time spent with experienced academic hospitalists and Cleveland Clinic Enterprise Senior Leadership.
 Hospital Medicine is a growing and dynamic field of Internal Medicine.
 Expertise in inpatient medicine includes efficiency of care for hospitalized patients, broad-based knowledge in the management of acute medical conditions, and the ability to manage and succeed in a team environment to improve patient care.

 Primary Care Track (PCT)

 Designed for residents who wish to prepare for a career in General Internal Medicine (GIM) within an academic or community setting.
-We seek to train superb GIM primary care physicians.
-Our health system allows for our residents to experience exceptional health care delivery models, hone their clinical skills, and practice their leadership skills.
+Aligned with our overall IMRP Mission, through the PCT we seek to train superb GIM primary care physicians.
+Our health system allows our residents to experience exceptional health care delivery models, refine their clinical skills, and develop their leadership skills.

 Like IMRP members in the Categorical and other tracks track, PCT residents have a longitudinal continuity clinic (LCC) during their Y weeks.
 The Y week has dedicated teaching, LCC, and opportunity for an additional ambulatory clinic experience in another GIM practice location or subspecialty clinic with an ambulatory focus.